garychou/postindustrial/docs/year-5.md

 The hard thing is there’s a real possibility that you will never get there, or that no one will care, or that it will never work.
 And these are things I continue to struggle with myself.
 But I’ve had to learn to accept that reality—it’s hard to know whether you’re just banging your head against a wall vs. making forward progress—and to also build the infrastructure to support it.
 That’s what [Orbital](http://orbital.nyc) is all about.

-> Networks are the infrastructure for resilience—the financial and emotional, but also the creative and intellectual.
+<Quote2 cite="Gary">Networks are the infrastructure for resilience—the financial and emotional, but also the creative and intellectual.</Quote2>

 **C:** Yeah.
 For me, if we’re effective at what we are teaching, what we’ll start to plant into students’ heads is not just this literacy of how networks work and how to build and use them, but this greater awareness of all the networks around us.